Little Kern River

 The Little Kern River is a 24.4 mi major tributary of the upper Kern River in the Sequoia National Forest, in the southern Sierra Nevada, California.
-It is one of three streams, along with Volcano Creek and Golden Trout Creek, that harbor beautiful golden trout (Oncorhynchus mykiss aguabonita).
+It is one of three streams, along with Volcano Creek and Golden Trout Creek, that harbor golden trout (Oncorhynchus mykiss aguabonita).

 Watershed and Course

 The Little Kern River drains approximately 133 mi2 of wilderness, all of it in Tulare County.

 The Little Kern begins at Bullfrog Lakes, in the Golden Trout Wilderness south of Farewell Gap near Mineral King.
 It flows south, past Table Meadow and Burnt Corral Meadows, then enters a deep gorge before it joins with the Kern River at Forks of the Kern.
 The Little Kern roughly defines the southwest boundary of the Great Western Divide; the confluence with the main Kern (which flows to the east of the range) marks the southernmost tip of the range.
 Forks of the Kern is located about 40 mi upstream of Lake Isabella.